 - Potential need for expedited certificate delivery

-While there isn’t much you can do about the first two list items, the last one is totally in your control.
-The only reason you would need to pay a defensive driving company’s ridiculously inflated charges for expedited delivery is if you wait until the last minute to get your course completed.
+While there isn’t much you can do about the first two list items; the last one is totally in your control.
+The only reason you would need to pay a defensive driving company’s ridiculously inflated charges for expedited delivery is if you wait until the last minute to complete your course.
 Our advice?
 Just bite the bullet and get it done sooner rather than later.